Q&A: How Financial Institutions Can Leverage Customer Data

 However, when the technology is in place, bankers are better equipped to handle data to create the fullest profile of that customer and/or household.
 These data sets may include credit profiles, income, wealth, purchase behaviors–and leverage time series data compared to static snapshots to identify more dynamic trends and patterns.

-- “Why can’t we provide this service to better their experience?”
+- “Why can’t we provide this service to improve their experience?”

-- Or ”How can we can leverage advances such as biometrics to mitigate the need for constant verification for existing customers?”
+- Or ”How can we leverage advances, such as biometrics, to mitigate the need for constant verification for existing customers?”